OpenFPGAduino/docs/the_software/grid.md

 # fpga
 The fpga is the FPGA program.
-It provide all the support for io extension.
-All the IO is connect to the FPGA and every io extension broad has relevant FPGA module block.
+It provide all the support for IO extension.
+All the IO is connect to the FPGA and every IO extension broad has relevant FPGA module block.